OPC – Meaning, Types, Requirements, Features

 The basic features of the OPCs are:

-1. Limited Liability: OPCs offer their members limited liability as their personal properties are not exposed to business risks, a great benefit of being a lone business owner.
+1. Limited Liability: OPCs offer their members limited liability as their personal properties are not exposed to business risks, a great benefit of being a sole business owner.

-2. Separate Legal Entity: In its own right, an OPC is a legal entity such that all properties, so far as the individual member is concerned, and all legal actions in respect of or against it are possible in the name of the OPC, differentiate from the member.
+2. Separate Legal Entity: In its own right, an OPC is a legal entity such that all properties, so far as the individual member is concerned, and all legal actions in respect of or against it are possible in the name of the OPC, are different from the member.

 3. Perpetual Succession: If the sole member dies or becomes incapacitated, the OPC can still retain its status and function as a business concern.